April 01, 2021

 Formed in 2003, the Jandu Devi SHG has had a long history of entrepreneurship, starting their journey by investing just INR 800 in chickens and turning profits around to reinvest and diversify into new business lines, like goats.

-To break the reliance on money lenders, the SHG (with the help of Ambuja Cement Foundation) made a strategy and presented it to the Maharashtra State Livelihood Mission.
+To break the reliance on money lenders, the SHG (with the help of Ambuja Foundation) made a strategy and presented it to the Maharashtra State Livelihood Mission.
 The proposal was to enter the cotton trade.
 Starting with just 3 SHGs, the group visited a local gin to better understand the business – learning about how to ensure cotton quality and other difficulties in buying and selling cotton.

 In the first year, these largely inexperienced and illiterate, yet business savvy women sold 464.72 quintal of cotton – pocketing a profit of INR 1.13 lakh which they partly used to buy sanitary napkins and educational material for adolescent girls and primary children.
 The rest they invested into a new business: buying and value-adding toor dal (pigeon pea) and selling it in the market.